nbrx-ag/nuxt-i18n-composable/README.md

     return {
       ...useI18n(),
       language,
-      // i18n.locale can be used as simple writable computed changeLanguage() {
+      // i18n.locale can be used as writable computed to modify locale changeLanguage() {
         i18n.locale.value = 'en';
       }